Sam has extensive experience in practice and research,

-Verina’s background is Computer Science with specialisation in Computer Graphics, Visualisation, and Games Development.
-She received her Master’s Degree of Digital Media Technology from School of Computer Engineering in Nanyang Technological University, Singapore in 2014 under ASEAN Graduate Scholarship Program.
+Verina’s background is computer science with specialisation in computer graphics, visualisation, and game development.
+She received her Master’s Degree in Digital Media Technology from the School of Computer Engineering in Nanyang Technological University, Singapore in 2014 under ASEAN graduate scholarship program.

-Pursuing her passion in Design, Architecture, and Urbanism, she did internship on Lighting Control System User Interface in Berkeley Education Alliance Research Singapore and Research Assistantship in SEC’s Future Cities Laboratory on utilising Gaming Technology for Urban Exploration before.
-Currently she is a Research Assistant in Meta Design Lab seeking to understand the intersection between computational design and human initiatives in the web infrastructures.
-For more information about Verina’s work, visit https://creativerina.wordpress.com/
+Pursuing her passion in design, architecture, and urbanism, she did internship on lighting control system user interface in Berkeley Education Alliance Research Singapore and research assistantship in SEC’s Future Cities Laboratory on utilising gaming technology for urban exploration.
+Currently she is working towards a PhD with the Meta Design Lab seeking to understand the intersection between computational design and human initiatives in the web infrastructures.
+For more information about Verina’s work, visit https://creativerina.wordpress.com

 Ate Poorthuis holds a PhD in Geography from the University of Kentucky, where he developed methods to collect and analyze big data in a social science context.
 He is interested in the possibilities and limitations of the analysis and visualization of such data to better understand how our cities work.
 He teaches courses in map making, data visualization, spatial analysis and urban geography.